 MEDP 1083 Medical Procedures 3 cr.
 Sem: S 3 Lec.
-Hrs./week in accordance with Arkansas Dept. of Career Education Requirements
+Hrs /week in accordance with

-Available only to high school students enrolled in the Secondary Technical Center, this course allows students to develop specific skills needed in the health professions.
-Emphasis is given to the development of competencies related to the following areas: safety, infection control, vital signs, CPR and first aid, medical math, abbreviations, and charting.
+Arkansas Dept. of Career Education Requirements Available only to high school students enrolled in the Secondary Technical Center, this course allows students to develop specific skills needed in the health professions.
+Emphasis is given to the development of competencies related to the following areas: safety, infection control, vital signs, CPR and

 MEDP 1113 Introduction to Medical Professions II 3 cr.

 Sem: S 4.5 Lec.
-Hrs./week in accordance with Arkansas Dept. of Career Education Requirements
+Hrs./week in accordance with

+Arkansas Dept. of Career Education Requirements